ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 ## Python Package Management with Poetry

-Once you have a fresh Python setup in a virtual environment, you will often want to both work with external Python packages (like numpy or pandas) and to create your own Python package to organize your own source code.
+Once you have a fresh Python setup in a virtual environment, you will often want to both work with external Python packages (like numpy or pandas) or to create your own Python package to organize your own source code.

 **[Poetry](https://python-poetry.org/docs/basic-usage/) is a tool for managing Python dependencies and packages** - it's an alternative to pip (the Python package manager than comes with Python).